- 3 large eggs, room temperature

 - If eggs and milk are cold, before combining, submerge whole eggs in warm water 10 minutes and heat milk until just warm.
 Preheat oven to 450 degrees with a nonstick popover pan on rack in lowest position.

-- Add flour and salt to egg mixture.
+- Add flour, sugar, and salt to egg mixture.
 We tested out a blender and an electric stand mixer when making the batter, but concluded that whisking by hand produces the most tender, airy popovers.

 - Whisk flour and salt into egg mixture just until batter is the consistency of heavy cream with some small lumps remaining.
 See those air bubbles?
 They are what will cause the popovers to rise.